 Although IR35 was not a major feature of the 2019 General Election campaign, all of the main parties stated that they would ‘review’ these reforms to IR35.
 On 7 January 2020 Treasury Minister Jesse Norman, announced a review to “address any remaining concerns from businesses and individuals about how the upcoming reform will be implemented.”
 The outcome of the review was published on 27 February, when the Government confirmed a number of changes to smooth the implementation of this reform.
 The Chancellor Rishi Sunak did not mention IR35 in his Budget statement on 11 March 2020, although the Budget report reiterated the Government’s view that, “it is right to address the fundamental unfairness of the non-compliance with the existing rules, and the reform will therefore be legislated in Finance Bill 2020 … as previously announced.”

-However, on 17 March Treasury Minister Steve Barclay announced to the House that the Government had taken the decision to defer the implementation of this reform for one year, to April 2021, “in response to the ongoing spread of covid-19 to help businesses and individuals.”.
-Provision to this effect is now included in the Finance Bill 2019-21 (specifically clause 7 and Schedule 1 of the Act).
+However, on 17 March Treasury Minister Steve Barclay announced to the House that the Government had taken the decision to defer the implementation of this reform for one year, to April 2021, “in response to the ongoing spread of covid-19 to help businesses and individuals.”
+Provision to this effect is now included in the Finance Act 2020 (specifically section 7 and Schedule 1 of the Act).
 It is estimated that this reform will raise around £3.8 billion over the period 2020/21 to 2025/26.

 This paper discusses the history to these developments, concluding with a detailed discussion of the most recent proposals to reform IR35.
 A second paper looks at the introduction of IR35 and its first years of operation.